Jaysaw/MINDMATE_CHATBOT/README.md

 MindMate_Chatbot – An AI-Powered Mental Health Companion 💙
 Mental well-being is a crucial aspect of overall health, yet many individuals struggle to find the right support system.
 MindMate_Chatbot is an innovative and interactive AI-driven mental health assistant designed to provide emotional support, personalized self-care recommendations, and well-being resources.

 With an aesthetically appealing and dynamic interface, MindMate_Chatbot welcomes users into a calming digital environment.
-The chatbot, named Sukoon, offers a seamless and engaging experience, encouraging users to explore mindfulness techniques, stress-relief strategies, and relaxation exercises.
+The chatbot, named MindMate, offers a seamless and engaging experience, encouraging users to explore mindfulness techniques, stress-relief strategies, and relaxation exercises.
 The platform is designed to make mental health support more accessible, user-friendly, and interactive.

 Key Features:
 ✅ Immersive 3D & Animated Homepage
 The chatbot’s interface features an engaging and visually stunning landing page, complete with smooth animations and interactive elements.
 This immersive entry point helps create a tranquil digital space where users can feel at ease before beginning their journey toward emotional well-being.

 ✅ AI-Powered Chatbot for Emotional Support
-Sukoon, the AI-powered chatbot, is designed to provide empathetic and thoughtful interactions.
+MINDMATE, the AI-powered chatbot, is designed to provide empathetic and thoughtful interactions.
 It offers real-time emotional support, keeps track of user conversations, and delivers tailored responses based on individual needs.
-Sukoon ensures a personalized experience that fosters comfort and trust.
+MINDMATE ensures a personalized experience that fosters comfort and trust.

 ✅ Full-Screen Chat Mode for an Immersive Experience
 To eliminate distractions and enhance focus, the chatbot opens in a dedicated full-screen mode.
 This feature allows users to engage in deeper and more meaningful conversations without external interruptions, ensuring a seamless interaction.